Skip to main content

 Coordinator: Dr Mary Kelly

-This module explores the various ways that artists—male, female, and genderqueer—have used their work to examine, question, and criticize the relationships between gender and society.
-The course involves sustained visual analysis, as well as a critical engagement with both primary and secondary texts.
+In 2024/5, this module explores global women’s art and gender theories from the Renaissance to the present day.
+It examines the various ways that artists have used their work to question and criticise the relationships between gender and society.
+The module involves sustained visual analysis, as well as a critical engagement with both primary and secondary texts.
 More

 HA3031 Global Artistic Interventions: (RE)Making Identities After 1945